Fabrizio-Caruso/CROSS-LIB/README.md

 https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/STATUS.md

-The most significant supported 8-bit CPU architectures are:
+The most significant supported vintage CPU architectures are:

 - COSMAC RCA 1802
 - Intel 8080
 - MOS 6502
+- Motorola 6803
 - Motorola 6809
-- Motorola 6803
+- TMS 9900
 - Zilog 80

 Cross-Lib has also some experimental support for vintage 16-bit and 32-bit systems and for the native PC console.